 This is the first and foremost calling in our lives.
 We are called to choose life.
 We are called to be transformed from being natural to spiritual; from unsaved to saved.
 We are called to accept the price Jesus paid on our behalf, to have our death penalty cancelled and to step into a relationship with God.
 This is in line with the purpose for which we were created, making it the most important decision any human being could ever make.

 Secondly, we are called to be holy.
 Salvation and the pursuit of holiness go hand in hand.
-The Bible very clearly teaches that without repentance there is no salvation.
+The Bible teaches that without repentance there is no salvation.
 We are called to grow in holiness by turning our backs on sin and to embrace and keep the Lord’s commandments instead.
-The reason for this is obvious: since it was sin that destroyed man’s relationship with God, we cannot embrace our first calling while maintaining a sinful lifestyle.
+The reason for this is obvious: since it was sin that destroyed man’s relationship with God, we cannot embrace our true purpose (see the post Understand Your Purpose) while maintaining a sinful lifestyle.
 By grace we have been saved, but the proof of our salvation is our desire to avoid sin and cultivate our restored relationship with God.
-We cannot separate our first calling from the second.
+We cannot separate our purpose and first calling from the second.

 All other callings spring forth from the first two callings.
 It is essential to have a sound understanding of these two, because a corrupted or contaminated view will cloud our judgement and cause us to lose sight of the importance of our third and subsequent callings.

 Adam was called to tend, guard and keep the Garden of Eden.
 He was also called to replenish the earth and subdue it.
 After Adam sinned, we see a new calling given to Noah.
 God was about to cause a flood and pour out His wrath on all the inhabitants of the earth as judgement on their sin.
 Noah was instructed to build an ark and the whole human race was to be preserved through his obedience.
 When the flood ended and the waters subsided, a new calling was given to Noah: multiply, replenish and rule the earth.